Review of Three Dog Bakery Gracie’s Gourmet Dog Food Pouches

-Three Dog Bakery Gracie’s Gourmet dog food earns the Advisor’s mid-tier rating of 3.5 stars.
+Three Dog Bakery Gracie’s Gourmet Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Three Dog Bakery Gracie’s Gourmet product line includes two pouched dog foods.
+The Three Dog Bakery Gracie’s Gourmet product line includes the 2 pouched dog foods listed below.

-Gracie’s Gourmet Chicken, Carrots, Broccoli and Rice was selected to represent the others in the line for this review.
+Gracie’s Gourmet Chicken, Broccoli, Rice & Carrot was selected to represent both products in the line for detailed recipe and nutrient analysis.

-Three Dog Bakery Gracie's Gourmet Entree Chicken, Carrots, Broccoli and Rice
+Three Dog Bakery Gracie's Gourmet Chicken, Broccoli, Rice and Carrots

 Canned Dog Food